goauthentik/authentik/website/integrations/services/vikunja/index.md

 ### Step 2

 Edit/Create your `config.yml` file for Vikunja.
-Local authentication can be safely disabled in the Local block if all users must login through Authentik, in this example it is left enabled.
+Local authentication can be safely disabled in the Local block if all users must login through authentik, in this example it is left enabled.

 Incorporate the following example Auth block into your `config.yml`: